MigOpsRepos/pg_dbms_errlog/README.md

  pg_err_detail$ | text         |                 |           |
 ```

+A user must be granted the DML privileges to the table and to the error log
+table to be able to use this feature.
+Insert to the registration table is done
+internally by superuser.
+To allow a user to create an error logging table he
+must be granted to execute the create_error_log() function and have read/write
+access to the registration table dbms_errlog.register_errlog_tables.

 ### [Limitations](#limitation)

 As explain above the pg_dbms_errlog extension copy the failing DML query into